 - Tank-Tread Mecha: In-keeping with the depictions of the majority of heavy combat servitors since 1st Edition, Kataphron Battle Servitors have had their legs replaced with large and robust track units.
 These tracks give the servitors a stable platform to fire their heavy weapons from, allowing them to lay down punishing fire as they advance on the enemy, something that the 8th Edition rules represent with the Heavy Battle Servitor ability that allows both Kataphron Breachers and Destroyers to ignore the usual penalties when firing Heavy type weaponry on the move.

-- Tractor Beam: The tension cannons mounted on some Kataphron Breacher battle servitors capture an enemy with a trio of tractor beams known as gaol-fields that then rotate in different directions to tear the target apart.
+- Tractor Beam: The torsion cannons mounted on some Kataphron Breacher battle servitors capture an enemy with a trio of tractor beams known as gaol-fields that then rotate in different directions to tear the target apart.

 - Unwilling Roboticisation: Many servitors are made from criminals and heretics who have been sentenced to undergo involuntary cybernetic augmentation and neural surgery to render them into zombie-like drones.
 Kataphron battle servitors in particular are almost exclusively created from such unfortunates, as experience has shown that artificial organic components will not bond properly with a Kataphrons augmetics.